 - Capacity Planning

-If you have a rough idea of the size and volume of traffic your website should be able to handle, you can setup tests to slowly increase until you reach that limit.
-This type of load test can help you plan for expected capacity of the website.
+If you have a rough idea of the size and volume of traffic your website should handle, you can set up tests to slowly increase until you reach that limit.
+This type of load testing can help you plan for expected capacity of the website.

 - Identifying critical failure points

-Often times you just want to know how many simultaneous users can hit your web application until there is a critical failure.
-At this point you can troubleshoot the failure to identify the root cause and hopefully mitigate the failing component or at least flag the bottleneck for future fixes.
+Often times, you’re just looking for how many simultaneous users can hit your web app until there is a critical failure.
+At this point, you can troubleshoot the failure to identify the root cause and hopefully mitigate the failing component or at least flag the bottleneck for future fixes.